huggingface/blog/textgen-pipe-gaudi.md

 Now you are all set to perform text-generation with the pipeline!

 ## Using the Pipeline
-Run the following command to access the pipeline scripts and follow the instructions provided in the README to update your `PYTHONPATH`.
+First, go to the following directory in your `optimum-habana` checkout where the pipeline scripts are located, and follow the instructions in the `README` to update your `PYTHONPATH`.

 ```bash
 cd optimum-habana/examples/text-generation/text-generation-pipeline